-Our Common Stock and Warrants are listed on NYSE under the symbols "RDW" and "RDW.WS", respectively.
-The actual offering price by the Selling Shareholders of the shares of Common Stock and the Warrants covered by this prospectus will be determined by prevailing market prices at the time of sale, by private transactions negotiated by the Selling Shareholders or as otherwise described in the section entitled "Plan of Distribution."
+Our Common Stock is listed on the NYSE under the symbol "RDW."
+The actual offering price by the Selling Shareholders of the shares of Common Stock covered by this prospectus will be determined by prevailing market prices at the time of sale, by private transactions negotiated by the Selling Shareholders or as otherwise described in the section entitled "Plan of Distribution."